dlbewley/demo-autofs/layering/readme.md

 > * https://issues.redhat.com/browse/OCPBUGS-56648
 > _This will have implications on attempting to add any nodes to the MachineConfigPool later._

-Use a MachineConfig resource to enable autofs and apply necessary configuration files to the nodes.
+Use a MachineConfig resources to enable autofs and apply necessary configuration files to the nodes.
+These should be associated with the just created `worker-automount` machine config pool.

 > [!IMPORTANT]
 > CoreOS uses `/var/home` for user home dirs.
 We (configure sssd to override)[scripts/homedir.conf] the path returned from LDAP before mounting.